stevenwritescode/react-ui-eval/README.md

 ## Notes from Steven

 `master` contains the work that was completed on this challenge in the first hour.

 The `completed` branch has the fully completed challenge, which took another couple of hours with some refactoring.

+The `getting-carried-away` branch has some more fun features that I thought would be fun and developed on my own.

+A demo of the final result can be found here: https://stevenwritescode.github.io/react-ui-eval/

 ## Objective